lluppes/pisharp/README.md

 ##.NET Code running on a Raspberry Pi

 Getting the new ASP.NET vNext running on a Raspberry Pi 2 is challenging but doable.
 These are the commands and scripts that I use in order to get everything installed and running properly.
-This scripts are designed to work in conjunction with my upcoming presentation and ebook.
+This scripts are designed to work in conjunction with my upcoming presentations and ebook, which is included in this repo: RaspberryPiNetDeveloper_v1_Beta.pdf.

 ###Steps to get your Pi2 running Mono and ASP.NET vNext
 1. Install Raspbian on your Pi2